Green tea: Korea

 According to Record of Gaya cited in Memorabilia of the Three Kingdoms, the legendary queen Heo Hwang-ok, a princess of the Ayodhya married to King Suro of Gaya, brought the tea plant from India and planted it in Baegwolsan, a mountain in current Changwon.
 However, it is a widely held view that systematic planting of tea bushes began with the introduction of Chinese tea culture by the Buddhist monks around the 4th century.
 Amongst some of the earliest Buddhist temples in Korea, Bulgapsa (founded in 384, in Yeonggwang), Bulhoesa (founded in 384, in Naju) and Hwaeomsa (founded in Gurye, in 544) claim to be the birthplace of Korean tea culture.
 Green tea was commonly offered to Buddha, as well as to the spirits of deceased ancestors.
-Tea culture continued to prosper during the Goryeo Dynasty, with the tea offering being a part of the biggest national ceremonies and tea towns were formed around temples.
+Tea culture continued to prosper during the Goryeo period, with the tea offering being a part of the biggest national ceremonies and tea towns were formed around temples.
 Seon-Buddhist manners of ceremony prevailed.
-During the Joseon Dynasty, however, Korean tea culture underwent secularization, along with the Korean culture itself.
+During the Joseon period, however, Korean tea culture underwent secularization, along with the Korean culture itself.
 Korean ancestral rite jesa, also referred to as charye (차례; 茶禮, "tea rite"), has its origin in darye (다례; 茶禮, "tea rite"), the practice of offering tea as simple ancestral rites by the royal family and the aristocracy in Joseon.

 Tea culture of Korea was actively suppressed by the Japanese during the Japanese forced occupation period (1910‒1945), and the subsequent Korean War (1950‒1953) made it even harder for the Korean tea tradition to survive.
 The restoration of the Korean way of tea began in the 1970s, around Dasolsa.
 Commercial production of green tea in South Korea only began in the 1970s,.
 By 2012 the industry was producing 20% as much tea as Taiwan and 3.5% as much as Japan.
 Green tea is not as popular as coffee or other types of Korean teas in modern South Korea.
 The annual consumption per capita of green tea in South Korea in 2016 was 0.16 kg, compared to 3.9 kg coffee.
 Recently however, as the coffee market reached saturation point, South Korean tea production doubled during 2010‒2014, as did tea imports during 2009–2015, despite very high tariff rate (513.6% for green tea, compared to 40% for black tea, 8% for processed/roasted coffee, and 2% for raw coffee beans).

 Korean green tea can be classified into various types based on several different factors.
 The most common is the flush, or the time of the year when the leaves are plucked (and thus also by leaf size).